nikbearbrown/INFO_6205_Program_Structure_and_Algorithms/TA_Contest_Fall_23/Dhanush_Kumar_Shankar_002932182/L1_Local_Search/README.md

  - In such cases, local search aims to find a reasonably good solution within a reasonable amount of time, even if it might not be the absolute best solution.

 ## Working of a Local Search Algorithm
-1. **Initialization**: The algorithm starts with an initial solution to the problem.
-This solution can be generated randomly or using a heuristic.
+1. **Starting Point Determination:** The algorithm kicks off with an initial solution that serves as the starting point for exploration.
+This starting solution can either be chosen at random or based on a set of informed guidelines.
-2. **Evaluation**: The quality of the initial solution is evaluated using an objective function.
-The objective function measures how good the solution is, based on the problem constraints and requirements.
+2. **Quality Assessment:** The effectiveness of the initial solution is gauged using an objective function.
+This objective function assesses how well the solution aligns with the specific requirements and constraints posed by the problem at hand.
-3. **Neighborhood search**: The algorithm generates neighboring solutions by making small modifications to the current solution.
-These modifications can be random or guided by heuristics.
+3. **Exploring Nearby Possibilities:** The algorithm sets out to uncover potential improvements by generating alternative solutions that are closely related to the current one.
+This is achieved through slight adjustments or modifications, which could be either randomly made or guided by predefined strategies.
-4. **Selection**: The neighboring solutions are evaluated using the objective function, and the best solution is selected as the new current solution.
+4. **Best Candidate Selection:** Each of the newly generated solutions is evaluated using the same objective function.
+From this evaluation, the solution that best adheres to the problem's objectives and limitations is identified and chosen as the new current solution.
-5. **Termination**: The algorithm terminates when a stopping criterion is met.
-This criterion can be a maximum number of iterations, a threshold value for the objective function, or a time limit.
+5. **Ceasing Criterion:** The algorithm persists in its search and improvement endeavors until a predefined stopping point is reached.
+This point of cessation can be defined in various ways, such as reaching a maximum number of iterations, achieving a particular threshold of improvement, or staying within a time limit.
-6. **Solution**: The final solution is the best solution found during the search process.
+6. **Result Formation:** The ultimate output of the algorithm is the most optimal solution encountered throughout the search process.
+This solution is the outcome of the algorithm's iterative attempts to refine and enhance the current solution while abiding by the constraints and objectives of the problem.

 ![Local Search](<Local search.png>)